SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-jms/using-jndi.md

     *   Client-profile enabled with guaranteed messaging permissions.
     *   Admin level rights to configure the message-VPN

-One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here](https://www.solace.com/cloud/).
 You can find other ways to get access to Solace messaging below.

 ### Goals